 *Prior to 1960, the number of Black people in the United States that did not descend from people enslaved within the United States was below 1%.

-Based on the findings shared by participants exemplifying the reparative benefits of the program, RepGen intends to create a stand-alone Restorative Genealogy Program.
+Based on the findings shared by participants exemplifying the reparative benefits of the program, RepGen intends to create a stand-alone Restorative Genealogy Program that can be deployed with strategic partners.

 Sign up for updates via the RepGen Newsletter or contribute today.